bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 00:34:21

-I think like another question that I've seen around is, hey, we have mini script is like getting better.
+I think like another question that I've seen around is, hey, we have Miniscript is like getting better.
 People are building better tooling for doing Bitcoin script, do we need this?
 What does this give us that we can't already do?
 And I think that that's probably not a question coming from a place of trying to tear apart UpVault.